kubedb/website/content/docs/platform/v2026.7.10/api/cluster-management-v2/clusters.md

 | reason | string | Machine-readable reason (when not skippable). |
 | message | string | Human-readable detail. |

-> **Verified:** `GET` returned `400` for `providers/eks/skip-credentials` on 2026-07-14 — this ACE instance is not an EKS environment with the required IAM permissions, which is the expected non-skippable outcome.
+> **Verified:** `GET` returned `400` for `providers/eks/skip-credentials` on 2026-07-14 — this KubeDB Platform instance is not an EKS environment with the required IAM permissions, which is the expected non-skippable outcome.

 ---